What is “fermenting under pressure”?

 What are the risks of “fermenting under pressure?”

 When fermenting under pressure, CO2 is being built up inside the vessel as fermentation speeds up.
 If an exit port (Pressure Relief Valve and/or Spunding Valve) becomes clogged and air cannot escape, if high enough pressure is reached, the fermenter lid can explode off potentially injuring or killing someone.

 - We designed our 3-port lids for our fermenters to make sure brewers are fermenting safely.

-- Use a suitable Spunding Valve.
+- Do not use spunding valves that do not have a 1.5" TC connection.
 There are many small port Spunding Valves on the market that simply don’t have a large enough exit hole.
 The Blichmann ‘spunding valve’ and common ‘bowtie spunding valve’ are examples of ones we would not recommend.
 These can become clogged during fermentation and reduce the opportunity for CO2 to escape if needed.
 We only recommend a 1.5” full port tri-clamp Spunding Valve.